Lumi-supercomputer/LUMI-EasyBuild-contrib/easybuild/easyconfigs/s/SPLA/README.md

 SPLA provides functions for distributed matrix multiplications with specific matrix distributions, which cannot be used directly with a ScaLAPACK interface.

 ## EasyBuild

   * [SPLA in the CSCS repository](https://github.com/easybuilders/CSCS/tree/master/easybuild/easyconfigs/s/SPLA)

 ### Version 1.5.1 for CPE 21.08

   * The EasyConfig is derived from the CSCS one

+### Version 1.5.4 for CPE 22.06

+  * The EasyConfig is a straightforward port of the CSCS one.